mjhosseini/2-CRF-MWE/README.md

 ### Running:

-After downloading the code, given the above softwares are installed, you can run the code from the scripts folder to replicate the paper's results and/or to test on new data.
+After downloading the code, given the above softwares are installed, you can run the code from the scripts folder to replicate the paper's results and/or to test on new data. (best model: Double CRF_open.sh)

 ### Tagging Scheme

 Please refer to dimsum-data-1.5/TAGSET.md for details.

 #### Multiword Expressions: